DraegoG/My-new-codes/README.md

 # My-new-codes
 Hi guyz these are my practice codes.
-I you find any improvement plz do suggest me.
+If you feel any improvement plz do suggest me.